- Travel and Places»

 The Sea Front in Puerto Soller

-Following this bay round from here you will then meet the main road.
-Running along this are the tram tracks.
-The tram 'Tramvia' runs along these, taking it's route from the Port of Soller to the 'Plaza' or square.
+Following the bay around the 'Can Repic' beach, you will meet the main road.
+Running along are the tram tracks.
+The tram 'Tramvia' runs along, taking it's route from the Port of Soller to the 'Plaza de Soller' or The Square as you would probably call it.
 This road is pedestrianized and has some bars, restaurants and hotels along it, such as the Hotel Esplendido.

 Is it safe to swim in the sea in Soller?

-The sea that you and your children will be swimming in here is the Mediterranean.
-It is lovely and warm in summer but be waned, is cold in the winter.
+The Mediterranean sea that you and your children will be swimming in here is lovely and warm in summer but be warned, it is cold in the winter.

-Walking out to sea from the beaches, the bottom is relatively rock less and has no sudden drops so from this aspect it is pretty safe for children and non-swimmers to not get out of their depth.
+Walking out to sea from the beaches, the bottom is relatively sandy and has no sudden drops so from this aspect it is pretty safe for children and non-swimmers to not get out of their depth.

 Image Policia Municipal de Soller on Facebook Rough sea in Soller